ireichman/scrape_jobs/README.md

 ## To-Do/ Roadmap:
 * Add text option to email.
-* Email title shows the number of websites scraped not jobs found.
+* ~~Email title shows the number of websites scraped not jobs found.~~
-* Check why sending an email when Canonical cannot be decoded gives an empty email.
+* ~~Check why sending an email when Canonical cannot be decoded gives an empty email.~~
 * Finesse message formatting. (~~Show links in newline~~, better job titles, user's name.)
 * Switch to DB instead of text files.
 * Add logic for scraping once, filtering once, then emailing each user the relevant jobs.
 * Add logic for finding job listings on a website instead of requiring specific URL.
 * Improve listing search.
-(Check that results are actually jobs and irrelevant links.
+(Check that results are actually jobs and relevant links.
 Maybe check if 'href' is relevant?)
 * Add verificaton that URL is completer with scheme and path.
 * Make a webapp:
     * Design site